-At week 16, halfway through this reintroduction phase, all responders will receive a telephone call to discuss the FODMAP reintroduction and to encourage study retention and dietary adherence.
-Dietitians will support participants with FODMAP personalisation (increasing dietary and nutritional variety whilst maintaining symptom control) if participants have completed the reintroduction process.
+At week 16, all responders will receive a telephone call to discuss the FODMAP reintroduction and to encourage study retention and dietary adherence.
+Dietitians will support participants with their understanding of FODMAP personalisation (increasing dietary and nutritional variety whilst maintaining symptom control).